Incarceration of women: New Zealand

-In New Zealand, there are three correctional facilities, especially for women.
+In New Zealand, there are three correctional facilities, specifically for women.
 These include Auckland Region Women's Corrections Facility (ARWCF), Arohata Women's Prison, and Christchurch Women's Prison.
 At these facilities, women are offered various prisoner assistance programs while they are serving their sentences in prison.
 These consist of baby unit spaces for new mothers, mental and physical disability assistance, feeding and bonding facilities, cultural hobbies, and special food accommodations for dietary restrictions.
 While many of these activities are permission-based and evaluated with a case-by-case approach, these prisons have started offering these options to women who are incarcerated in recent years.

 In New Zealand, the total number of convicted women increased by 111% between 1996 and 2005.
 In 1963, women made up 7.7% of those convicted in New Zealand's court system, with most causes of arrest being offences against property and some offences being crime against persons and/or assault.
 Then, in 1972, women's incarceration rates increased to 11% in lower court systems.
 Again, with mostly the same two leading convictions.
 As of 1996, prosecuted females on average had fewer previous convictions than prosecuted males in most first world countries such as New Zealand.
 The number of women incarcerated in New Zealand peaked in 2010 and has decreased since.
 As of 2014, the female conviction percentage is up to 23%.
 Crimes against property make up a higher percentage of the total 23% female conviction ratio, at 33%.
 According to a 1991 study published by the Department of Justice, Greg Newbold notes that in comparison to women, men were twice as likely to commit a more serious crime.